UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 ## References
 * Baillargeon, R. (1987).
 Object permanence in 3 1/2- and 4 1/2-month-old infants.
 Developmental Psychology, 23, 655–664.
 * Baker, L., Dreher, M. J., & Guthrie, J. T., (Eds.).
 (2000).
 Engaging young readers: Promoting achievement and motivation.
 New York: Guilford.
+* Baltes, P. B. & Lindenberger, U. (1997).
+Emergence of powerful connection between sensory and cognitive functions across the adult life span: A new window to the study of cognitive aging?
+Psychology and Aging, 12, 12–21.
 * Bartrip, J., Morton, J., & De Schonen, S. (2001).
 Responses to mother's face in 3-week to 5-month old infants.
 British Journal of Developmental Psychology, 19, 219–232
 * Blakemore, S.-J., & Choudhury, S. (2006).
 Development of the adolescent brain: Implications for executive function and social cognition.
 Journal of Child Psychiatry and Psychology, 47, 296–312.
+* Blanchard-Fields, F. (2007).
+Everyday problem solving and emotion: An adult development perspective.
+Current Directions in Psychological Science, 16, 26–31.
 * Booth, J. L., & Siegler, R. S. (2006).
 Developmental and individual differences in pure numerical estimation.
 Developmental Psychology, 41, 189–201.
+* Charness, N. (1981).
+Search in chess: Age and skill differences.Journal of Experimental Psychology: Human Perception and Performance, 7, 467.
+* Craik, F. I. M. (2000).
+Age-related changes in human memory.
+In D. C. Park & N. Schwarz (Eds.), Cognitive Aging: A Primer (pp. 75–92).
+New York: Psychology Press.
+* Craik, F. I., & Bialystok, E. (2006).
+Cognition through the lifespan: mechanisms of change.
+Trends in Cognitive Sciences, 10, 131–138.
 * DeVries, R. (1969).
 Constancy of genetic identity in the years three to six.
 Monographs of the Society for Research in Child Development, 34, 127.
 * Diamond, A. (1985).
 Development of the ability to use recall to guide action, as indicated by infants' performance on AB.
 Child Development, 56, 868–883.
+* Hasher, L. & Zacks, R. T. (1988).
+Working memory, comprehension, and aging: A review and a new view.
+In G.H.
+Bower (Ed.), The Psychology of Learning and Motivation, (Vol. 22, pp. 193–225).
+San Diego, CA: Academic Press.
 * Held, R. (1993).
 What can rates of development tell us about underlying mechanisms?
 In C. E. Granrud (Ed.), Visual perception and cognition in infancy (pp. 75–90).
 Hillsdale, NJ: Erlbaum.
 * Inhelder, B., & Piaget, J. (1958).
 The growth of logical thinking from childhood to adolescence.
 New York: Basic Books.
 * Langlois, J. H., Ritter, J. M., Casey, R. J., & Sawin, D. B. (1995).
 Infant attractiveness predicts maternal behaviors and attitudes.
 Developmental Psychology, 31, 464–472.